toddfoster/toddfoster.github.com/books.md

 * Richard Rohr, _Hope Against Darkness: The Transforming Vision of Saint Francis in an Age of Anxety_ (Franciscan Media: 2001)
 * Matthew Desmond, _Evicted: Poverty and Profit in the American City_ (Crown Publishers: 2016)
 * Dolores R. Leckey, _The Ordinary Way: A Family Spirituality_ (The Crossroad Publishing Company: 1982)
-* Lauren F. Winner, _A Word to Live By: Church's Teaching for a Changing World, Vol. 7_ (Church Publishing: 2017)
+* Lauren F. Winner, _A Word to Live By: Church's Teachings for a Changing World, Vol. 7_ (Church Publishing: 2017)

 ## September 2017
 * Richard Rohr, _Everything Belongs: The Gift of Contemplative Prayer_ (Crossroad Publishing: 2003)